--600px.jpg)

 Metro Bank has some competitively priced rates and lends to Americans on a Tier 2 Visa, providing they have a 25% deposit and earn at least £75,000.
 Applicants must be employed and take a mortgage on a capital repayment basis.
 They will also need a good credit score.

-Santander will consider lending to Americans in the UK, providing they have a visa, but the mortgage is likely to be capped at 75% loan-to-value.
+Santander will consider lending to Americans in the UK, provided they have a visa, but the mortgage is likely to be capped at 75% loan-to-value.
 Foreign nationals living in the European Economic Area are considered to be UK nationals.

-Call Trinity Financial on 020 7016 0790 to secure a large mortgage loan, book a consultation, or complete our mortgage questionnaire
+Call Trinity Financial on 020 7016 0790 to secure a large mortgage loan, book a consultation, or complete our mortgage questionnaire.

 The information contained within was correct at the time of publication but is subject to change.